butteff/Yii2-login-with-a-wordpress-password-hashes/README.md

 3. Replace vendor/yiisoft/yii2/base/Security.php with the file from this repo.

 What the file does:
-instead of exceprion of invalid hash it starts to use a wordpress functions for another one password validation.
+instead of exception of invalid hash it starts to use a wordpress functions for another one password validation.
 It all is still secure.
 Enjoy.